Skip to content

 • Provider level - the provider level app can only accept provider service keys.

 API Key Manner The API key is recommended for users that are accessing multiple services using the same authentication credentials.
 You have two options for sending the key to the service, using either the X-API-Key header or an Authorization header.
-See Next Steps below for usage.
+For more information, see Next Steps.

-Rotate X.509 service keys before they expire by creating a new one.
-Once a service key expires, a `403 Forbidden`` response is returned, and the service cannot be called.
+When a service key is created by a SAP-managed certificate, or Certificate Pinning is set to true, rotate X.509 service keys before they expire by creating a new one.
+Once a service key expires, a 403 Forbidden response is returned, and the service cannot be called.
 Users can't obtain tokens from XSUAA, and they cannot access services without tokens.

 To rotate certificates without downtime, create a new service key with a new certificate, and implement the new service key on the back end.
 When the back end is configured with the new service key, delete the old service key.

-1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK or SAP Mobile Cards.
+1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK.

-2. Select an application, and then select a feature under Assigned Features.
+2. Select an application, navigate to the Settingsa tab and select Connectivity.

 View the list of service keys currently configured for the service instance.